SouthGreenPlatform/VcfHunter/README.md

     --MaxCov: Maximal read coverage for site.
 [Default: 1000]
     --minFreq: Minimal allele frequency in an accession to keep the allele for calling in the row
     --MinAlCov: Minimal read number of minor allele to call variant heterozygous (between 1 and infinity).
 [Default: 3]
+	--dial: Perform only a diallelic calling. i.e Only two allele are possible in a genotype if "y" is passed to this argument.
+Possible values "y" or "n".
+[Default: y]
     --out: Prefix for output files.
 [Default: Pop]
+	--outgzip: Output files in gzip format.
+[Default: n]
 <br><br>

 ### vcfFilter.1.0.py